karreiro/kogito-editors-java/kie-wb-common-react/import-java-classes/README.md

 [There](https://yesamer.github.io/import-java-classes/) you can access to the static deployed version of the showcase application for this editor.
 It will be manually updated as soon as new features will be added.

 ## Structure
-In the `showcase` folder, there is a tiny React application, which represent the Proof Of Value about how it is possible to integrate the `BoxedExpressionEditor` component inside another existing application.
+In the `showcase` folder, there is a tiny React application, which represent the Proof Of Value about how it is possible to integrate the `ImportJavaClasses` component inside another existing application.

 ## Scripts
 In the main project (where the components actually live), it is possible to execute, from the root folder, the following scripts (`yarn` is recommended):